Robin Singh (footballer)

-Robin Singh (born 9 May 1990) is an Indian professional footballer who plays as a Forward.
+Robin Singh (born 9 May 1990) is an Indian former professional footballer, who plays as a Forward.

 Club career

 Early career

 Born in Noida, Uttar Pradesh, Singh started playing cricket and football at an academy in Noida at the age of nine years.
 He played with them at many youth tournaments.
 He started playing his football with former Indian footballer, Anadi Barua.
 At the age of thirteen Singh had to make a choice between either football or cricket and choose football as that was the sport he enjoyed most playing out of the two.
 Gaining support from his parents Singh started to attend St. Stephen's Football Academy which is located in Chandigarh.
 A short time later Singh was selected by the UT Sports Department to join the Chandigarh Football Academy.
 While there Singh played a role in Chandigarh's tournaments like the Junior Challenge Administrator's Cup Football Tournament and the Pre-Subroto Mukerjee Football Tournament.
 However, Singh was axed by the Academy in 2005 after the Subroto Cup for not being in synch with the training program.
 However, after leaving the Chandigarh Football Academy Singh joined the famed Tata Football Academy in Jamshedpur, Jharkhand in 2005.
 While at Tata Football Academy Singh was converted into a striker after playing his entire life as a winger in most cases due to his fast pace.